 |Transformations||A set of transformations to be applied on the records read from the source before emitting them to the destination|

-This section a tutorial that will guide you through the end-to-end process of implementing a low-code connector.
+This section is a tutorial that will guide you through the end-to-end process of implementing a low-code connector.

 - Getting started

 - Creating a source

 - Connecting to the API